AngelosBeitis/zmapv6_tunnelling_protocols/README.md

 * `--spoofing-address-v4 $RANDOM_IPV4`: A chosen spoofed address.
 This argument allows for the identification of unfiltered networks.
 * `--spoofing-address-v6 $RANDOM_IPV6`: A chosen spoofed address.
 This argument allows for the identification of unfiltered networks.

+NOTE: For some modules such as spoofing,subnet, etc. you will notice a `-f` parameter.
+Use as instructed below for each module in order to store the source address of the vulnerable host.

 Tunnelling Protocol Modules
 -----------------------